Aurelio and Arístides Rodríguez: The use of flagellation and starvation

 Daniel Albán was employed at Santa Catalina and during his time he witnessed three indigenous people murdered by three different agents of the station under Aurelio's orders.
 Aurelio personally flogged indigenous people at his station and ordered his subordinates to do so as well.
 Albán claimed that on one occasion he saw sixty indigenous women who were flogged at the station, some of whom had blood dripping down their backs.
 Albán stated that this was either because they did not bring in the amount of rubber desired by Aurelio or he was not satisfied with the quality of rubber delivered.
 According to Albán, Aurelio was the most demanding manager in regards to the imposition of rubber quotas and Albán witnessed the flagellation of around fifteen indigenous children by Aurelio and his subordinates.
 Albán also implicated Aurelio in the death of eight indigenous captains who perished in his stations cepo while suffering from flagellation wounds and hunger.
 The rubber quotas as well as punishments imposed by Aurelio affected indigenous people from the ages of five years old and up.
 Albán also testified that he witnessed Arístides personally flog more than twenty indigenous people at La Sabana.

 Pedro Nonuya stated that he witnessed Aurelio "cruelly punish with a whip" eight indigenous captains, all of which Pedro named and all of which starved to death after their flagellation.
 These eight captains were named Tipaiba, Capeche, Cuhuachi, Coerma, Nocapi, Parabaqui, Unuballachi and Meteraca.
 Alejandro Vasquez claimed that Meteraca and another indigenous captain named Cuemal were killed at Santa Catalina because it was believed they had killed white people.

 Carlos Seminario wrote to Paredes that at Santa Catalina there were 190 indigenous people that were scarred from flagellation, Seminario stated that Aurelio was responsible for these scars.
 Alejandro Vasquez Torres later became the replacement manager for La Sabana and during Paredes investigation, Vasquez wrote that one hundred and fifty indigenous people at La Sabana retained wounds or scars from flagellation.
 According to Vasquez, he was told by these indigenous people that the men responsible for the flagellations were Arístides Rodríguez and the manager that replaced him, Fidel Velarde.
 Ciriaco Saldaña stated that during his employment at La Sabana he witnessed the flagellation of around nine hundred indigenous people by Arístides.

 After the Peruvian Amazon Company

 Aristides left La Sabana on 23 July 1909 and he was replaced as the station's manager by Jose Inocente Fonseca.

 According to Hardenburg, Arístides chose to take up residency in Iquitos and he became "a proud member of the aristocracia of that place".
-Aurelio Rodriguez retired from the Santa Catalina station in June of 1909 (Note: Clifford Quintin stated that Aurelio left the Santa Catlina around June of 1909 and he travelled to Iquitos.), Casement wrote that Aurelio had amassed a "small fortune" by this time.
+Aurelio Rodriguez retired from the Santa Catalina station in June of 1909 (Note: Clifford Quintin stated that Aurelio left the Santa Catalina around June of 1909 and he travelled to Iquitos.), Casement wrote that Aurelio had amassed a "small fortune" by this time.
 Aurelio and Arístides both travelled to Europe in 1909, after their retirement from the Peruvian Amazon Company.